prkrishnan1/Simmer_DSS_SP20_Project_1/README.md

 `EDA.ipynb`

 Merges the people and events datasets.
 Each column is cleaning and processed appropriately.
-This is then sent to our labeling and metric development notebooks.
+The final dataset (cleaned_allPeople.csv) is sent to our labeling and metric development notebooks.

 `Session_Labeling.ipynb`